Welcome to Visited Vertebrata Palasiatica, Today is

 To act in a balanced, objective and fair way while carrying out their expected duties, without discrimination on grounds of gender, sexual orientation, religious or political beliefs, ethnic or geographical origin of the authors.

-To handle submissions for sponsored supplements or special issues in the same way as other submissions, so that articles are considered and accepted solely on their academic merit and without commercial influence.
+To handle submissions for funded papers or special issues in the same way as other submissions, so that articles are considered and accepted solely on their academic merit and without commercial influence.

-To maintain the confidentiality of any information supplied by the editor or author.
-To not retain or copy the manuscript.
+To maintain the confidentiality of any information supplied by editors or authors.
+It is not allowed to retain or copy the manuscript.

-To alert the editor to any published or submitted content that is substantially similar to that under review.
+To alert the editors to any published or submitted content that is substantially similar to that under review.

-To be aware of any potential conflicts of interest (financial, institutional, collaborative or other relationships between the reviewer and author) and to alert the editor to these, if necessary withdrawing their services for that manuscript.
+To be aware of any potential conflicts of interest (financial, institutional, collaborative or other relationships between the reviewer and author) and to alert the editors to these situations.
+If necessary, reviewers should withdraw from the review process for that manuscript.

-Vertebrata PalAsiatica is committed to upholding the integrity of the scientific record, and will follow the COPE guidelines on how to deal with potential acts of misconduct.
+Vertebrata PalAsiatica is committed to upholding the integrity of scientific record, and will follow the COPE guidelines on how to deal with potential misconduct.

 Authors should refrain from misrepresenting research results which could damage the trust in the journal and ultimately the entire scientific endeavor.
 Maintaining integrity of the research and its presentation can be achieved by the following rules of good scientific practice.

-The manuscript has not been submitted to more than one journal for simultaneous consideration.
+(1) The manuscript is not submitted to more than one journal for simultaneous consideration.

-The manuscript has not been published previously (partly or in full), unless the new work concerns an expansion of previous work (please provide transparency on the re-use of material to avoid the hint of text-recycling (“self-plagiarism”).
+(2) The manuscript is not published previously (partly or in full), unless the new work concerns an expansion of previous work (please provide transparency on the re-use of material to avoid text-recycling (“self-plagiarism”).

-No data have been fabricated or manipulated (including images) to support your conclusions.
+(4) No data is fabricated or manipulated (including images) to support your conclusions.

-No data, text, or theories by others are presented as if they were the authors’ own (“plagiarism”).
-Proper acknowledgments to other works must be given, and this includes material that is closely copied (near verbatim), summarized and/or paraphrased.
+(5) No data, text, or theories by others are presented as if they were the authors’ own (“plagiarism”).
+Proper acknowledgments to other works must be given, and this includes material that is closely copied, summarized and/or paraphrased.
 Quotation marks are used for verbatim copying of material, and permissions are secured for material that is copyrighted.

 1.4 Authorship